rickschmidt/mapreduce/mapreduce.md

         *These functions inherently make the solution easy to implement recursively.*

+The implementation of the MapReduce algorithm has made cloud computing possible.
+It often provides a straightforward solution to solving many computing problems that naturally arise when trying to implement features in a cloud based product.

+As the web continues to change everyday the use cases for MapReduce are also changing.
+The social web has presented its own set of problems where MapReduce is not optimal.
+As the demand for implementing new user features slows the rise in demand for computational power to work with "Big Data" increases.

 ##Necessity
 * The need for MapReduce software stems from the fact that google runs on cheap commodity hardware housed in large data centers all of the world running Linux.
 * Google had already solved the problem of how to access data spanning many disks over many continents with the google file system (GFS).